DynoRobotics/VirtualRehearsalRoom/Docs/Virtaul Rehearsal Room/Getting Started Instructions/Adding scenes to the project.md

 Every VRR project has a number of scenes associated with it.
 After logging in, the avatars will show up in the "Starting Scene" and it will be possible for non audience member to change between the other available scenes after that.

-There is a Unity Prefab called [VRR Managers] that needs to be in the scene for everytning to work.
+There is a Unity Prefab called [VRR Managers] that needs to be in the scene for everything to work.
 The easiest way to make a new custom scene is probably by duplicating one of the default scenes.
 You can do this by selecting it in the project view and pressing Ctrl-D.

 ![[Pasted image 20230522163602.png]]
 ![[Pasted image 20230522164727.png]]